JustnormalOk/website-text-generation/README.md

 4. After that, press Load Model
 5. After loading model, go in VS code, press app.py
+7. Create a file named `uploads` in static folders
-6. Go to the tab Run and Debug, and press Run and Debug
+8. Go to the tab Run and Debug, and press Run and Debug
-7. If it's running, go into the provided link
+9. If it's running, go into the provided link
-8. Done!!
+10. Done!!
 That's how you do it.

 # Notices: